abhinnav-work/rippleIt/README.md

    - Enter a Git repository URL (e.g., `https://github.com/username/repository.git`)
    - For private repositories, enter your username and access token
    - Click "Clone Repository"
+   - The repository will be added as a Git submodule
    - Wait for the cloning process to complete

 2. **Browse Projects**: